UoW-CPC/rabbda-earthquakes-application/README.md

  You have now completed the demo, please review the presentation 'earthquakes-portal-release-0.pptx' to understand the architecture, functionality and limitations.

  As a next step you can try release-1 [here](https://github.com/UoW-CPC/rabbda-earthquakes-portal/tree/release-1.0).
-Release-1 allows automates the  above process and allows you choose several parameters in a configuration file.
+Release-1 automates the  above process and allows you choose several parameters in a configuration file.

  ##### Clean Data

- You can clean Hive by dropping the Database and its content by using the following command:
+ You can clean the data from Hive by dropping the Database and its content:
 ```
 hive -e 'DROP DATABASE IF EXISTS earthquakes CASCADE;'
 ```